With over 3.9 billion active users and over 5.6 billion email accounts, email is the undefeated champion of internet communication till date.

 Though sending email messages were attempted throughout the 1960s, email became popular in 1970s when the concept of communication between computers started to gain momentum and proven to be beneficial.
 It was in the year 1971 when Ray Tomlinson made a successful attempt on improvising on scattered efforts and created ARPANET’s networked email system and invented electronic mail as we all know it today.

 However, with the advancements and evolution of computers, email system became complex.
 The concept of exchanging messages between computers was clear, but the thing that kept everyone worried was that how to indicate to whom the message was intended while sending the message within the network from one computer to another.
 While everyone panicked, it was Ray Tomlinson who had the solution.
-He invented @ symbol to be used to indicate a destination where the message would be sent and ever since email addresses have been like this: [email protected] of the computer.
+He invented @ symbol to be used to indicate a destination where the message would be sent and ever since email addresses have been like this: username@name of the computer.

 Then came the need to develop software for storing organization emails, and this led to the creation of modern email inbox that we all use today.
 On the other hand, by 1980s Internet Service Providers (ISPs) started connecting people globally, and even various email hosting sites began to emerge.
 Later in 1993, ‘electronic mail’ was renamed as ‘email’ and in the next few years internet portals like Yahoo, Hotmail, Echomail, etc., started to transform the email landscape with the aim to make the benefits of World Wide Web (WWW) available to a wider audience.